sungjk77/02-Advanced-CSS-Portfolio/README.md

 - Consolidated elements that had the same attributes removing redundant coding
 - cleaned up code, deleted unused modifiers
 - added a hover size adjuster along with opacity increase.
+- added a new field for links to the card

 ---------------------------------------
 sample screen shot